 Details:

-- Too tough for small dogs to chew.
+- May be too tough for small dogs

 7. Merrick Oven Baked Pumpkin Patch Dog Treats